-This study compared endometrial vascular expression of different EC markers and ECM components in stratum functionalis, stratum basalis and myometrium in controls and women with HMB.
+This study compared endometrial vascular protein levels of different EC markers and ECM components in stratum functionalis, stratum basalis and myometrium in controls and women with HMB.
 Vascular EC markers and ECM components differed across the menstrual cycle and between different endometrial/myometrial layers, and distinct differences were observed in HMB compared to controls.
 A limitation of the study is that diagnosis of HMB was based on subjective criteria and blood loss volume was not recorded.
 Therefore, while conclusions can be drawn for women with subjectively diagnosed idiopathic HMB we cannot definitely state that the endometrial vascular alterations observed are associated with increased blood loss during menstruation.
 The uterine vasculature plays an integral role in maintaining normal endometrial function and structural abnormalities in endometrial blood vessels have been implicated in HMB (Abberton et al., 1999a; Abberton et al., 1999b; Hurskainen et al., 1999; Rogers and Abberton, 2003; Kawai-Kowase and Owens, 2007; Biswas Shivhare et al., 2014).
 Comparison of these cyclically developing vessels in HMB and controls may provide clues to the mechanisms that underlie HMB.
 For example, we have recently shown that, although the muscle content of vessels in the stratum functionalis was unchanged in HMB, expression of vascular calponin was significantly decreased, suggesting altered VSMC differentiation status (Biswas Shivhare et al., 2014).

 Of the EC markers studied, CD31 and CD34 were those predominantly expressed within the endometrial vasculature.
 CD31 has previously been reported to be expressed by both large and small endometrial vessels (Rees et al., 1993; Zhang et al., 2002).
 In contrast, CD34 was primarily detected in small and medium vessels and capillaries, and UEA-1 was reactive with all types of vessels (Zhang et al., 2002).
 F8RA was expressed only by larger vessels (Rees et al., 1993) with weak expression across the menstrual cycle (Zhang et al., 2002).
 In the present study, F8RA expression was weak and decreased during the secretory phase, especially in the luminal region and stratum functionalis in the LSP.
 These observations agree with previous reports by Zhu and Zhao (1988) and Zhang et al. (2002) but differ from Rees et al. (1993), who found no difference between menstrual cycle phases.
 CD31 expression increased from the PP to the LSP in the luminal region and the stratum functionalis, again in agreement with Zhang et al. (2002).
 In contrast, Tawia et al. (1993) did not detect altered CD31 expression across the menstrual cycle, having quantified staining intensity in the entire endometrium.
 In the current study, expression of each EC marker differed in a spatio-temporal manner in healthy controls; therefore care must be exercised in selecting EC markers for studies of endometrial vessels, especially in the superficial functional parts of the endometrium.

-UEA-1 reactivity differed from F8RA, CD34 and CD31 expression, especially in the luminal region and stratum functionalis.
+UEA-1 reactivity differed from F8RA, CD34 and CD31 protein levels, especially in the luminal region and stratum functionalis.
 To investigate whether these differences reflected vessel development, we used Ki67 immunostaining to assess the proportion of proliferating vessels in the stratum functionalis and luminal region at each stage of the menstrual cycle.
 UEA-1 was the most prominent EC marker expressed by the proliferating vessels, being significantly higher than in F8RA positive vessels at all stages of the menstrual cycle as well as in CD31 and CD34 positive vessels in both ESP and LSP.
 Based on these data it can be suggested that UEA-1 is the first EC marker expressed by developing endometrial vessels during the menstrual cycle.
 However, the order in which the other markers are expressed is not clear and further analysis with double labelling immunohistochemistry and investigation of vessel size is required.